 The Distributed Energy Show is a free to attend exhibition and conference that will bring together the entire supply-chain focused on distributed energy resources and provide visitors with a comprehensive array of technologies and systems to enable them to generate, store, manage and distribute their own power and heat.

 Technologies on display will include solar systems, gas turbines, wind turbines, combined heat & power, energy storage systems, small hydro, fuel cells, smart energy systems and platforms, virtual power plant systems, cabling, converters, power electronics.

 Visitors to the show will include executives and facility managers responsible for resource-hungry industrial facilities, major retail properties, residential builds, property development, construction and maintenance.

-In addition to the end-users, energy suppliers and network operators will use the show to source technologies to increase their own efficiencies and sustainability.
+In addition to the end-users, energy suppliers, network operators, transmission and distribution companies will use the show to source technologies to increase their own efficiencies and sustainability.

-An estimated 200 companies will exhibit and an expected 3,000 buyers, engineers, facility managers and executives will attend.
+An estimated 120+ companies will exhibit and an expected 2,500 buyers, engineers, facility managers and executives will attend.

 "As the leading trade association for the decentralised energy industry representing more than 130 interested parties, from across the industrial, commercial and public sectors, we're delighted to be supporting The Distributed Energy Show on the 8th & 9th December.
 This pivotal event for the distributed energy sector, including a large-scale exhibition and industry-leading conference, will bring the whole supply chain together to showcase the technologies and systems to enable organisations to generate, store, manage and distribute their own power and heat."